Josee1031/SWE-Final/README.md

 - Ensure your MySQL server is running before starting the backend server.
 - Use `npm install` to ensure your frontend dependencies are up-to-date.
 - For troubleshooting, check Django logs (`runserver` output) and browser console logs.
+- JWT is used for authentication; ensure frontend handles token storage and renewal appropriately.

 ---